-The paper is organized as follows : in Section~\ref{conic-section}, we shall review the general mathematical form of the conic sections, which shall be used to shape the curved mirrors.
+The paper is organized as follows : Section~\ref{conic-section} reviews the general mathematical form of the conic sections, which will be used to shape the curved mirrors.
 In this case, we shall follow the discussions of conic sections provided by Watson~\cite{Watson99} and Baker~\cite{Baker43}.
-In Section~\ref{static-mirror} we shall discuss the application of Fermat's principle to obtain the Gaussian formula and the spherical aberration relations of the static curved mirrors, with some analysis on the focal length of the mirror and the physical behaviour of the spherical aberrations.
-The similar discussion for the relativistic curved mirrors will be given in Section~\ref{moving-mirror}, with some analysis on the results compared to the static cases.
-The discussion concludes in Section~\ref{conclusion}, with some remarks on the future work for the relativistic curved lenses.
+In Section~\ref{static-mirror} we shall discuss the application of Fermat's principle to obtain Gaussian formula and spherical aberration relations of static curved mirrors, with some analysis of the focal length of the mirror and the physical behaviour of the spherical aberrations.
+An analogous discussion for relativistic curved mirrors will be given in Section~\ref{moving-mirror}, with some analysis of the results compared to static case.
+The discussion concludes in Section~\ref{conclusion}, with some remarks on future work for relativistic curved lenses.